 - Slowly add the glucomannan powder in as the blender is running.
 Keep the blender on the lowest setting to do this.

 I recently bought these custard cups for my low carb omelet jars because for that recipe I need single serving dishes that you could use in the oven and also store in the refrigerator.
-Turns out I use these for everything.
-They come with lids so they are perfect for a recipe like this where you make a batch that you can portion out for a few days.
+Turns out I use these containers for everything.

 Recipe Tips And Notes